3uild-3thos/govcontract/contract/readme.md

 ## CLI Interface

 This repository also includes a command-line interface (CLI) program, `svmgov`, which provides a convenient way to interact with the contract.
 The `svmgov` CLI allows validators and delegators to create proposals, add merkle roots, cast votes, override votes, modify votes, and perform other actions on the contract with a simple CLI interface.
 The validator/delegator identity keypair is necessary for most commands, and supports API integration for real-time stake verification.
+The CLI automatically handles MetaMerkleProof PDA initialization for seamless operations.

+For detailed CLI usage, see the [CLI README](../svmgov/readme.md).

 ## Usage